Kedi (2016 film)

 Kedi (/tr/, Turkish for 'Cat') is a 2016 Turkish documentary film directed by Ceyda Torun about the many stray cats that live in Istanbul.
-It premiered at the !f Istanbul Independent Film Festival on 21 February 2016 before being given a North American theatrical release on 10 February 2017.
+It premiered at the Istanbul Independent Film Festival on 21 February 2016 before being given a North American theatrical release on 10 February 2017.
 It debuted on the YouTube Red streaming service on 10 May 2017.
 It was released on DVD in the US on 14 November 2017.
 The film received critical acclaim, and grossed over $5 million.
 Time magazine listed it as one of its top ten films of 2017.

 Synopsis

 Thousands of street cats live in Istanbul, the largest city in Turkey, as they have for centuries.
 Some are feral and fend for themselves, while others are tamer and are cared for by people.
 Kedi depicts these cats, and includes many interviews of the people who interact with them.
-It focuses on seven of the cats, who were named Sarı, Duman, Bengü, Aslan Parçası, Gamsız, Psikopat, and Deniz.
+It focuses on seven of the cats, who were named Sarı, Duman, Bengü, Aslan Parçası, Gamsız, Psikopat and Deniz.